I Want to Live!: Plot

 Tibrow withdraws from Barbara's case and is replaced by Al Matthews.
 In prison, Barbara is relentlessly defiant, refusing to wear her uniform and demanding a radio.
 Matthews has psychologist Carl Palmberg evaluate Barbara, hoping to ultimately administer a lie detection test.
 After visiting with her, Carl states that while Barbara appears to be amoral, she is averse to violence.
 He also observes that she is left-handed, and the murder was committed by a right-handed person.
 Journalist Edward Montgomery, who has covered Barbara's case all along, questions her conviction and publishes a sympathetic series of articles describing her troubled life.
 As her execution date draws near, Barbara grows increasingly anxious.
 A Supreme Court stay gives her hope that her sentence may be commuted, but it is overturned when Carl dies unexpectedly of heart disease.
 Al's petition for a retrial is denied, and Barbara's execution date is set.

 The day before her execution, a demoralized Barbara is transferred to San Quentin Prison, where she meets with a priest.
 That evening, she is angered to hear that multiple couples are seeking to adopt her son.
-She stays awake all night, wistfully recounting her marriage with Hank to a prison nurse.
-In the morning, 45 minutes before Barbara's scheduled execution, California governor Goodwin J. Knight declares a stay, but Al's writ is invalidated and the execution is ordered to proceed.
+She stays awake all night, wistfully recounting to a prison nurse her marriage with Hank.
+In the morning, 45 minutes before Barbara's scheduled execution, California governor Goodwin J. Knight declares a stay, but her attorney Al's writ is invalidated and the execution is ordered to proceed.
 Barbara is taken to the gas chamber, but the execution is again halted when Al's amended writ is declared.

 The uncertainty and desperation surrounding her fate reduces Barbara to hysterics.
 She is returned to her cell, where she and the prison staff wait several minutes for a response to Al's writ.
 They are informed that it has again been rejected and that Barbara's execution is to proceed immediately.
 Before entering the gas chamber, Barbara demands a mask, as she does not want to see the faces of the witnesses to what she regards as her murder.
 She is strapped to the chair and executed with cyanide gas.
-After Barbara is pronounced dead, a despondent Edward leaves the prison.
+After Barbara is pronounced dead, a despondent Edward Montgomery leaves the prison.
 On his way out, he is met by Al, who gives him a note from Barbara thanking him for his efforts to help her.